Ykoler/Network-Pentools/SSH-Rogue-Session/README.md

-# Network-Pentools
-A collection of network attacking and defending tools programmed in Python.

 # SSH-Rogue-Session

 This project implements a simple SSH server and a script to attack the server using the Terrapin attack to initiate a rogue session.